moisalucian/office-or-home-office/README.md

 ## 🚀 How It Works

+1. **First Launch**: Configure Firebase connection through the built-in setup wizard
-1. **Set Your Status**: Choose from Office, Home, Away, Lunch, Meeting, or Vacation
+2. **Set Your Status**: Choose from Office, Home, Away, Lunch, Meeting, or Vacation
-2. **Team Visibility**: All team members see real-time status updates
+3. **Team Visibility**: All team members see real-time status updates
-3. **Smart Reminders**: Get notified to update your status at your preferred times
+4. **Smart Reminders**: Get notified to update your status at your preferred times (default: Three Note Doorbell sound)
-4. **Activity History**: Track team presence patterns over time
+5. **Activity History**: Track team presence patterns over time

 ---

-## � Configuration
+## 🔧 Configuration

 The app uses Firebase Realtime Database for team synchronization.
+On first launch, you'll see a Firebase configuration dialog where you can enter your team's Firebase settings.
+The configuration is stored securely in your app's user data directory.

+**Key Features:**
+- **Smart Configuration UI**: Easy-to-use dialog with change tracking
+- **No Manual File Editing**: All configuration is handled through the interface
+- **Secure Storage**: Configuration stored in your system's user data directory
-On first launch, you'll be prompted to configure your Firebase connection.
-Team admins can share configuration details with team members for easy setup.
+- **Team Sharing**: Team admins can easily share configuration details with team members

 ---

-## � Documentation
+## 📚 Documentation

 - [**SETUP.md**](SETUP.md) - Complete setup instructions for users and developers
 - [**MIGRATION.md**](MIGRATION.md) - Migration guide for existing users